aws-samples/data-perimeter-policy-examples/service_control_policies/README.md

 * Resources that belong to your Organizations organization and are specified by the organization ID (`<my-org-id>`) in the policy statement.
 * Trusted resources that belong to an account outside of your Organizations organization are specified by account IDs of third parties (`<third-party-account-a>` and `<third-party-account-b>`) in the policy statement.
 Further restrict access by specifying allowed actions in the Action element of the policy statement.
 These actions also have to be listed in the `NotAction` element of `"Sid":"EnforceResourcePerimeterAWSResources"`.

-### "Sid": "EnforceNetworkPerimeter"
+### "Sid":"EnforceNetworkPerimeter"

-This policy statement is included in the [network_perimeter_policy](network_perimeter_policy.json) and limits access to expected networks for IAM principals tagged with the `data-perimeter-include` tag set to `true.
+This policy statement is included in the [network_perimeter_policy](network_perimeter_policy.json) and limits access to expected networks for IAM principals tagged with the `dp:include:network` tag set to `true.
 Expected networks are defined as follows:

 * Your organization’s on-premises data centers and static egress points in AWS such as NAT gateways that are specified by IP ranges (`<my-corporate-cidr>`) in the policy statement.
 * Your organization’s VPCs specified by VPC IDs (`<my-vpc>`) in the policy statement.